Every time I stopped drinking, I thought life would instantly feel better.

 And I’d always end up wondering: Is this what sober life is supposed to feel like?
 Is this it?

-It took me a long time to realize that what I was going through had a name: anhedonia.
+It took me a long time to realize this stage had a name: anhedonia.

 Not everyone feels it.
-Some people quit drinking and start feeling better almost immediately.
-But for many of us, this dull, disconnected stretch shows up—quietly, and without warning.
+Some people quit drinking and feel better almost right away.
+But for many of us, this dull, disconnected stretch shows up quietly and without warning.

 What Is Anhedonia?